Blepharitis

 When you first begin treatment, do this four times a day, for at least five minutes each time.
 Later on, you might apply the compress once a day, for a few minutes.
 Your doctor will tell you the specific treatment needed for your eyes.

 Cleansing the eyelids is essential to blepharitis treatment.
-Dr. Seibel will recommend what to clean them with: warm water only, baby shampoo diluted with warm water or a special product made for cleansing the lids.
+Dr. Seibel will recommend what to clean them with: warm water only or a special product made for cleansing the lids.

 First, wash your hands, then dip a clean washcloth (typically draped over your index finger for control), cotton swab, gauze pad, or commercial lint-free pad into your cleaning solution.
 Gently wipe it across your lashes and lid margin for about 15 seconds per eyelid.
 Use a magnifying mirror if necessary to avoid accidentally rubbing the eyeball itself.
 Rinse with cool water.
 When you first begin treatment, your doctor may have you cleanse your lids several times a day.
 Later on, you will probably cleanse them about once a day.